CultureAsData-UIUC/is310-spring-2026-group-2/building-principles-through-published-research/group-landscape-mapping.md

 Overall, these trends show that while computation is powerful, it often simplifies or reshapes the data in ways that can limit how accurately it represents real-world experiences.

+- Divergences: Javier Martinez

+The two articles take very different approaches, and that really affects what their results mean.
+Fu et al. (2017) work with real Twitch data and actual game footage, using audience chat to predict highlights and treating those reactions as a signal of what matters in a match.
+On the other hand, Shi et al. (2025) create a controlled setup in which LLMs serve as game characters and are tested for bias using simulated scenarios with varying demographic traits.
+So one paper focuses on building a system that works in the real world, while the other focuses on testing and critiquing AI behavior.
+What’s at stake is the tradeoff between realism and control.
+Fu et al. capture real human reactions but risk carrying over hidden biases from those sources, while Shi et al. can clearly measure bias but in a setup that may not reflect real gameplay.
+In the end, it comes down to whether you trust messy real-world data or controlled experiments to better understand these systems.

 ### Contributions